 - You won’t earn interest on your savings and/or current account

-- Offsetting can give you a lower loan-to-value – LTV – than typical mortgages, which means you’ll probably need to put down a larger cash deposit to make up any difference
+- Offsetting can give you a lower loan-to-value – LTV – than typical mortgages, which means you’ll probably need to put down a larger cash deposit

 There is no rule for how much you should have in savings to make an offset the best option – it will depend on the mortgage and savings interest rates available at the time.
 This means it’s always best to shop around for the best deal.

 Comparing offset mortgages to find the best deal

 You can compare offset mortgages on MoneySuperMarket to find the best deal for you.
 All you need to do is enter some details about how much you need to borrow and over what period of time, the value of your property, and whether you’ll repay interest only or both interest and capital.
 Filter the results to show offset mortgages to compare quotes.